google/WebFundamentals/src/content/en/fundamentals/performance/optimizing-content-efficiency/automating-image-optimization/index.md

 WebP is not without its downsides.
 It lacks full-resolution color space options and does not support progressive decoding.
 That said, tooling for WebP is decent and browser-support, while limited to Chrome and Opera at the time of writing, may well cover enough of your users for it to be worth considering with a fallback.

-### <a id="how-do-i-convert-to-webp" href="#how-do-i-convert-to-webp">How do I convert my images to WebP?</a>
+### How do I convert my images to WebP? {: #how-do-i-convert-to-webp }

 Several commercial and open source image editing and processing packages support WebP.
 One particularly useful application is XnConvert: a free, cross-platform, batch image processing converter.

-<aside class="note"><b>Note:</b> It's important to avoid converting low or average quality JPEGs to WebP.
+Note: It's important to avoid converting low or average quality JPEGs to WebP.
 This is a common mistake and can generate WebP images with JPEG compression artifacts.
 This can lead to WebP being less efficient as it has to save the image _and_ the distortions added by JPEG, leading to you losing on quality twice.
-Feed conversion apps the best quality source file available, preferably the original.</aside>
+Feed conversion apps the best quality source file available, preferably the original.

 **[XnConvert](http://www.xnview.com/en/xnconvert/)**

 XnConvert enables batch image processing, compatible with over 500 image formats.
 You can combine over 80 separate actions to transform or edit your images in multiple ways.

 <img